svargh/tensorflow-binaries/README.md

 Laptop config:

-- Dell Precision 15' 540 128 ECC RAM Xeon E-2286M@2.4GHz
+- Dell Precision 15' 7540 128 ECC RAM Xeon E-2286M@2.4GHz
-- NVIDIA Quadro RX 3000 Driver Version 26.21.14.4283
+- NVIDIA Quadro RX 3000 Driver Version 26.21.14.4283 (442.83)
-  Cannot use Cuda 11 Toolit because Driver is too old
+  Cannot use Cuda 11 Toolit because Driver is too old.
+  Cuda 10.2 should be usable, but not compilable.
 - NVidia Driver is form Dell which is very stable, but not to most recent one